glenasmith/cjug-mobile-2017/slides/mobile-shootout.md

 # Finding #1: These are *all* awesome options

-> What you choose is really about your prefs
+> What you choose is really about your prefs.

 ---

 # Finding #2: These are *all* compromises on platform-specific code

-> What you choose is also about features you need
+> What you choose is also about features you need, and what you are into.

 ---